Erunn/Linux/README.md

   ### 2. Initramfs Configuration (`mkinitcpio.conf`)

   The `initramfs` is a small environment that loads the hardware drivers needed to mount the root file system.
-This is an optimized hooks, in order to prioritize stability and boot speed.
+This is an optimized hook set, in order to prioritize stability and boot speed.

   | Hook | Function | Impact |
   | :--- | :--- | :--- |